redhat-nfvpe/clearwater-rpm/SPECS/README.md

 Each RPM spec is devoted to a single git repository and most generate several RPMs.

-A crucial build architecture decision is a preference is to include and build specific versions of C/C++ libraries rather than use those packaged for the operating system.
-It adds much complexity to the build process, but it does ensure stability, though at the cost of losing security fixes provided by the operating system.
+A crucial build architecture decision is a preference to include and build specific versions of upstream C/C++ libraries rather than use those packaged for the operating system.
+It adds much complexity to the build process, but it does ensure runtime consistency, though at the cost of losing security fixes provided by the operating system, which could lead to worse stability.
 This preference is applied inconsistently: e.g. Sprout builds its own libcurl, while Ralf/Homestead use the operating system's.

+Note that these upstream libraries have diverse open source licenses, and some are normally not compatible with the GPL license.
+However, Clearwater's [license](http://www.projectclearwater.org/download/license/) includes a "Special Exception" for OpenSSL's license.

+Another quirk of the repository design is the use of git submodules, for both the upstream libraries mentioned above as well as Clearwater's modules, such as `cpp-common` and `cleatwater-etcd-modules`.
+Unfortunately, we found that git tags (for versions) are not used consistently across all Clearwater repositories, thus we make sure to use each repository with the exact commit hashes used for all submodules.
+(Otherwise, there will be build errors.)

 `clearwater-astaire`